Knowledge Base Style Guide

 - Include as much relevant context as possible.
 Every small symptom is an extra data point to help the customer self-diagnose.

-- Include the exact error / message a user would encounter.
+- Include the exact error or message a user would encounter as text in the description to aid with searchability.
+Avoid images of error messages.

 - Error messages should be put in block quotes.